 - 2-year free replacement and lifetime support

-The Hysure Portable ties with the Homelabs 16oz as the most affordable of the best dehumidifier units we tested and reviewed.
+The Hysure Portable is one of the most affordable and best dehumidifier for bathroom use that we tested and reviewed.

-What stood out to us was the whisper technology, which keeps this unit quiet during use.
+What stood out to us was the whisper technology, which keeps this unit in a quiet operation while using it.

-You can use this in a small master bathroom without it making a lot of noise overnight.
+You can even use this in a small bathroom for your bedroom, and it's not going to make a lot of noise overnight.

-It's better for smaller to mid-sized bathrooms with the recommended size being between 107 and 215 square feet.
+It's better and more powerful for smaller to mid-sized bathrooms with the recommended area between 107 and 215 square feet.

-You will also want to avoid using this in colder areas as there is no defrost system.
+You will also want to avoid using this in colder areas or damp spaces in your house as there is no even a defrost system.
 The favored climate for optimal performance is around 86°F.

 - Automatic shutoff when full